EleutherAI/djinn/README.md

 ```

 Notes:
-- `--sample` controls how many problems to import per exploit.
+- `--sample` controls how many problems to attempt to import per exploit (some problems often fail checks along the way and are not imported).
-- `--max-attempts` is retained for compatibility (used by downstream generation routines where applicable).
+- The generation pipeline relies on a ground truth solution and an exploit solution to ensure that the problem aligns with requirements - i.e. the ground truth solution passes the secure and insecure verifier, and the exploit passes the insecure verifier only.
+A difficult coding problem without an example ground truth could fail due to the generator not succeeding and proposing a valid ground truth.

 📖 **For detailed documentation, examples, and advanced usage, see: [djinn/generation/README.md](djinn/generation/README.md)**